isabelroses/website/content/custom-lib-nixossystem.md

 ```

 Notice how the new argument `name` was added to account for our hostname.
 Also
-notice how I lied about settings `nixpkgs.hostPlatform` for why maybe you
+notice how I lied about settings `nixpkgs.hostPlatform`, if your curious why maybe you
 should read [my last blog post about it](https://isabelroses.com/blog/im-not-mad-im-disapointed-10).

+### The original issue, Darwin!

 But now lets address what I originally came for.
 Adding `lib.darwinSystem` support for this too.